mendix/docs/content/en/docs/appstore/use-content/modules/aws/amazon-bedrock.md

     {{< figure src="/attachments/appstore/use-content/modules/technical-reference/doc-pane.png" class="no-border" >}}

-#### Operations to Persist Amazon Bedrock Metadata inside the Application
+### Operations to Persist Amazon Bedrock Metadata inside the Application

 The Amazon Bedrock Connector offers a range of operations to retrieve and store metadata information in the Mendix app's database.

 This can be useful to e.g. associate a chatbot configuration to an available model by selecting the model via dropdown in runtime.
-The persistent domain model allows for simple and efficient filtering capabililties on the available metadata.
+The persistent domain model allows for simple and efficient filtering capabilities on the available metadata.
 Further, the *SNIP_Settings_Admin_BedrockConfig* Snippet can be used to manage and view the synced data from an administrator perspective.

 Currently, there are operations available to sync metadata about:

 * Sync Models
 * Sync Knowledge Bases
 * Sync Agents

 The syncing process works the same for all of these operations.

 1. The information about models / knowledge bases / agents is persistent in the mendix app's database on the initial sync.
 2. An association to the `AmazonBedrockRegion` object, that represents the AWS region used when syncing, is stored.
 3. On a subsequent syncing process the available data is extended and updated.
 No data will be removed from the app's database - even if it is no longer available on AWS.
-The reason is that exising usages of the object in the running application should not be removed.
+The reason is that existing usages of the object in the running application should not be removed.

 ## Troubleshooting